-In Germany equalising cross-regional differences in living standards is an important policy goal which is anchored in the constitution.
+In Germany like in the European Union equalising cross-regional differences in living standards is an important policy goal which is anchored in the constitution.
 Particularly after German reunification it gained importance in political discussion as a consequence of large economic differences between eastern and western Germany.
-Because of eastern Germany's ailing economy the government has provided a lot of financial support to improve the economic situation in former East Germany and to stabilise market income.
+Because of eastern Germany's ailing economy the government has provided a lot of financial support to improve the economic situation and to stabilise market income.
 However, disparities in labour productivity and unemployment still remain high.